Eileenzyf/ISO-App-Prediction/README.1.md

 ### 3. Initialize the database

-To create the database in the location configured in `flask_config.py` with one initial song, run:
+To create the database in the location configured in `flask_config.py` with one intialn src/Create_database.py`

-`python src/Create_database.py`

 You can also use `run.py` by: